smgestupa/ecommerce-backend/README.md

 # E-Commerce Backend
 A Spring Boot backend server, equipped with a front-end dashboard.

-This uses the Spring Boot framework, connecting the dashboard made in SvelteKit, to the MySQL database.
+This uses the Spring Boot framework, connecting the dashboard made using SvelteKit, to the MySQL database.

 # [Screenshots](/screenshots)